 I gaze through the closed window and watch as Uncle Bill walks back up the road, two garbage cans in hand. grandMother has yet to acknowledge the fact her feline is airborne, so I ask her about it.
 She looks at Mango, winks, then looks back to me, wondering out loud what I could possibly mean.

-In Running, in order to properly show the reader how running has helped me, I told the story of my life up to the point of the book being published.
-During this roller coaster of a tale I mentioned I had a friend named Zak with whom I ran cross country in high school.
-After hearing the news about the book, Zak’s father texted me inquiring about getting a printed copy of Running for Zak, adding that it would mean a lot to him if he could get one.
-I replied, “It’s funny you asked, I was planning on getting him one anyway.”
+To show my hypothetical reader how running has helped me in Running, I told the story of my life up to the point of the book being self-published.
+During this rollercoaster of a tale I mentioned I had a friend named Zak with whom I ran cross country in high school; after hearing the news about the book, Zak’s father got in touch with me inquiring about getting a printed copy of Running for Zak, adding that it would mean a lot to Zak if he could have one.
+It’s funny you asked, I texted back, I was planning on getting him one anyway.

-My dad grew up in Ringwood and Mother grew up in Monksville before it was flooded.
-Together they moved to Highland Lakes, another northern New Jersey town, and four years after I was born we moved into the first Ringwood house (that my dad built from scratch, in case you were curious) and proceeded to live there through my graduation from Unspecific Regional High School.
-During my freshman year of community college, with gleaming silver bells on our toes, my family & I packed up and moved to the other side of town.
-We may or may not have been forced to sell the first Ringwood house because we may or may not have been ensnared in a legal boobytrap that was set up before I was born by a certain someone who is no longer with us, but regardless we still had to move… so why leave the stomping grounds, right?
+my mom Mother grew up in Monksville before it was flooded.
+Together they moved to Highland Lakes, another northern New Jersey town, and four years after I was born we moved into our first Ringwood house (my dad built it from scratch, if you were curious) and proceeded to live there through my graduation from Unspecific Regional, a local high school.
+During my freshman year of [community] college, with gleaming silver bells on our toes my family packed up and moved to the other side of town.
+We may or may not have been forced to sell our first house because we may or may not have been ensnared in a tenuous legal boobytrap that was set before I was born by a certain someone who is no longer with us, but regardless we still had to move.
+Why leave the stomping grounds, right?